mukhtar-github/Game-Programming-Patterns/README.md

 I like both of these kinds of books, but I think they leave some gaps.
 Books specifiic to a domain rarely tell you how that chunk of code interacts with the rest of the game.
 You may be a wizard at physics and rendering, but do you know how to tie them together gracefully?

 The second category covers that, but I often find whole-engine books to be too monolithic and too genre-specific.
 Especially with the rise of mobile and casual gaming, we're in a period where lots of different genres of games are being created.
 We aren't all just cloning Quake anymore.
 Books that walk you through a single engine aren't helpful when *your* game doen't fit that mold.

+Instead, what I'm trying to do here is more *á la carte.* Each of the chapters in this book is an independent idea that you can apply to your code.
+This way, you can mix and match them in a way that works best for the game *you* want to make.
 "